 CVEC is one of 25 Cooperatives that owns and operates Dairyland Power Cooperative.
 One director from each Cooperative serves on the DPC Board of Directors.

-The total Dairyland System serves over 500,000 people in Minnesota, Wisconsin, Iowa, and Illinois.
+The total Dairyland System serves over 250,000 accounts in Minnesota, Wisconsin, Iowa, and Illinois.
 Dairyland's generating resources include coal, natural gas, hydro, wind, landfill gas and animal waste.

 Dairyland, is a Touchstone Energy Cooperative, that has provided electrical energy for over 70 years.